wizard23/asimov-hex/docs/system-description/apps/tile-editor/editor-controls.md

 - Edge width, closure epsilon, and view offset controls.
 - Constants text area for defining named values used in expressions.
 - "Center View" button to fit all polygons into the visible area.
+- "Save Tiling" downloads a JSON snapshot of the current tiling.
+- "Load Tiling" restores a saved tiling and recenters the view.

 ## Developer notes
 - Implemented via Tweakpane in `src/apps/tile-editor/index.ts`.